Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 * Designed with HTML5, CSS, Python3, JavaScript, Flask,Materalize, and MongoDB.

-* Text messages(alerts) to keep the user informed when an operation like adding, updating, deleting, register, login in and out the system has been made successfully.

-* Text alerts also been made for the search function and to tell users when an operation is successfully made.
+* Alert messages that inform the user about the different operations carried out in the system.

 * Register page where users can register to make use of the website.